kbindesh/maven-bootcamp/Module-07_Maven_in_DevOps_workflow/Readme.md

 - Launch Method: Launch Agent via SSH
   - Host: <private_ip_of_the_maven_server>
   - Credentials >> Add
-    - Username: jenkinsuser
+    - Username: jenkins
     - Password: <your_jenkins_user_passwd>
     - ID: jenkins
   - Select the created credentials from the dropdown list.
 - Host key verification strategy: Non verifying verification strategy

-### Verify the connection with Maven build agent
+### Step-7.3: Verify the connection with Maven build agent

 - Jenkins Dashboard >> Manage Jenkins >> Nodes >> maven_build_server
 - You should see agent added without a warning sign.
 Also check in the logs.

-## Step-xx: Configure GitHub Webhook with Jenkins server for CI
+## Step-08: Configure GitHub Webhook with Jenkins server for CI

-## Step-xx: Build a Java project on Maven server (Jenkins agent)
+## Step-09: Build a Java project on Maven server (Jenkins agent)

-### Configure Global Configuration settings for Java, Maven and Git
+### Step-9.1: Configure Global Configuration settings for Java, Maven and Git

 - Navigate to Jenkins server dashboard >> **Manage Jenkins** >> **Tools**